Due to a hard disk drive crash, 7 years of memories gone in just a snap. *sob*

 Although we are in no way to judge the whole picture, I hope it’s always about having the heart to expose ourselves to the realities of urban poverty and challenges of life to gain a different perspective and challenge ourselves to travel and live responsibly.

-I believe WHEN DONE RIGHT, this kind of experience can truly create life-changing encounters for all travelers, and residents I hope.
+I believe that when done right, this kind of experience can truly create life-changing encounters for all travelers.

 As much as danger is posed, we can always choose to look at these favelas as fascinating and vibrant communities; staying true to its local culture.
 Although pacified, I’m sure it’s like any other country in the world.
 I bet there could be more crimes outside the favelas.